BanjoFox/let-the-dice-roll/_posts/2017-12-20-faq-contrib.md

 **Q: Why not contribute to Diaspora, Friendica, or [insert_project here]?**

-**A**: A few reasons.
-One, at the time of inception I'd completely forgotten about Diaspora.
+A few reasons.
+- One, at the time of inception I'd completely forgotten about Diaspora.
-Two, I strongly feel that having -more- options is better than fewer.
+- Two, I strongly feel that having -more- options is better than fewer.
-Finally, I, and the rest of the initial dev-team, REALLY just wanted to do a cool project in Rust-lang.
+- Finally, I, and the rest of the initial dev-team,  *** REALLY *** just wanted to do a cool project in Rust-lang.

 **Q: Why did you pick Rust-lang?**

-**A:** Because Rust seemed like a cool system-level(ish) language with built-in security.
+Because Rust seemed like a cool system-level(ish) language with built-in security.
 The fact that it can DO web-stuff is also pretty awesome.

 Go checkout [Are We Web Yet?](http://www.arewewebyet.org/) for more info on the Rusty Web :)